ooikengsiang/MouseHunt-AutoBot/README.md

 * Running in Facebook will not show any timer on the page title due to iframe problem.

 ## How to Install
-1. Download mousehunt-autobot.user.js to your local drive.
+1. Download MouseHunt-AutoBot.user.js to your local drive.
-2. Drag and drop on supported browser.
+2. Copy paste the entire script to a new script / update existing script in Tempermonkey.